 - the long-term use for dust-suppression of water with sufficient dissolved salts to affect soil condition

 - contamination events on farmland and agriculture in the region

 - · de-watering and disposal to land of any waste water

 - waste rock disposal

 - tailings disposal

 - fly-ash disposal

-- · disturbance of acid sulfate soils
+- disturbance of acid sulfate soils

 - spills at chemical and fuel storage areas.

-Discuss the management of any contaminated land and potential for contamination from construction, commissioning, operation and decommissioning, in accordance with the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland (Department of Environment 1998) and the National Environment Protection (Assessment of Site Contamination) Measure 1999 (National Environment Protection Council 1999).
+Discuss the management of any contaminated land and potential for contamination from construction, commissioning, operation and decommissioning, in accordance with the Contaminated land assessment guideline (Department of Environment and Heritage Protection 2014), Guideline: Managing Contaminated land under the Sustainable Planning Act 2009 (Department of Environment and Heritage Protection 2014) and the National Environment Protection (Assessment of Site Contamination) Measure 1999 (National Environment Protection Council 1999) or as amended.